wuhuaqiang/HyperledgerFabric-Java-Client/README.md

 A detailed documenation on how to create a connection profile for your network is availble at: https://hyperledger.github.io/composer/latest/reference/connectionprofile

 <b>4.
-Buildpath dependencies:</b> Access to public maven repo is blocked in my organisation.
-Downlaod <b>fabric-sdk-java-1.1.0-jar-with-dependencies.jar</b> from http://central.maven.org/maven2/org/hyperledger/fabric-sdk-java/fabric-sdk-java/1.1.0/ and add it to your build path.
+Buildpath dependencies:</b> Access to public maven repo is blocked in my organisation. <b>Downlaod fabric-sdk-java-1.1.0-jar-with-dependencies.jar</b> from http://central.maven.org/maven2/org/hyperledger/fabric-sdk-java/fabric-sdk-java/1.1.0/ and add it to your build path.